cbrereton/kidcheck/README.md

 This project is live on [Heroku](http://heroku.com) and you can check it out [here](http://kidcheck.herokuapp.com).

+### Notes and Free-form documentation

+I take notes and record useful information for the project in [Evernote](https://evernote.com).
+You can see the notebook (read-only) [here](https://www.evernote.com/pub/calebe191/kidcheck).

 ### Acknowledgements

 Projects used to build this: